 You may not realize it, but you have an internal clock that governs your body.
 Known as the circadian rhythm—this 24-hour timekeeper differs slightly for each person, but it serves the same purpose—determining when you wake up and when you sleep.
 It also regulates many processes in your body, including your metabolism.
 Research has shown that gut bacteria heavily influences how well the body’s clock works.
 Because of this, it also influences when and how much you sleep.
 This same research showed that the shift between the day and night doesn’t just affect your circadian rhythm, but the rhythm of the gut microbes whose activities depend on your schedule.4 Things like jet lag or working the night shift can also disrupt your microbiota, eventually changing the patterns and diversity of the microbes in the gut.

 Your gut microbiome also regulates the production and distribution of many different hormones, including sleep-inducing ones like dopamine, serotonin, and melatonin.
+One of the signs you may have an unhealthy gut is they you may have imbalanced hormone levels.
 An unbalanced microbiome can disrupt hormone levels, which can negatively affect sleep.
-To learn more about signs you may have an unhealthy gut, click here.

 Stress can also come into play and affect your gut health and sleep quality.
 We touched on stress and the microbiome here, when we talked about the gut brain axis.
 High levels of stress usually means poor sleep.
 Whether you’re stressed over finances, work, school, or relationships, those racing thoughts do no good for your ability to fall asleep.
 In fact, research suggests that there’s a three-way intersection between stress, sleep, and gut health.5 Luckily, there also seems to be a connection between good gut bacteria and your body’s ability to fend off stress.6 That’s why we recommend a clinically studied probiotic supplement.
 A comprehensive probiotic will help support a diverse collection of beneficial bacteria in your gut.
 This won’t just foster better overall health, it might even help you get a good night’s sleep!